ayushjaiswal3/Netflix-Clone/README.md

-# Online Food Ordering Website
+# Netflix Clone Streaming Platform

-An intuitive online platform for browsing menus, placing food orders, and tracking delivery in real-time.
-The system supports secure user authentication, role-based access control, payment integration, and real-time order tracking.
+A responsive streaming platform that allows users to browse, search, and stream movies and TV shows with dynamic content fetched directly from the TMDb API.
+The system features secure user authentication, subscription management, personalized watch history, and favorites, all supported by a scalable backend showcasing RESTful APIs for user and subscription management.

 ---